Allegra Spender: Career

+Politics

 In early 2020, a local group of professional women established Voices of Wentworth.
 The group was concerned primarily with the Morrison government’s lack of evidence-based climate action, integrity in politics and record on supporting women.
 Voices of Wentworth was inspired by the impact of similar Voices groups in the electorates of Indi and Warringah.

 In 2021, Spender was approached by a separate group of locals “Wentworth Independents” who were seeking an Independent candidate to run in the division of Wentworth at the 2022 Australian federal election.
 The group wanted a woman with "deep local roots and an impressive CV" who shared the community's core beliefs on the need for more integrity in politics, action on climate change and gender equality.
 After initially declining the approach, Spender announced her intention to run in November 2021, citing government inaction on climate change as one of the key reasons for her candidature.

 She defeated Liberal incumbent Dave Sharma with 54 percent of the two-party vote, becoming one of several community independents to unseat Liberal incumbents.
 The seat of Wentworth had previously been in the hands of the Liberals or their predecessors almost entirely since Federation.

 Spender won the seat of Wentworth for a second time at the 2025 Australian federal election with an increased margin, primarily due to electoral boundary redistribution resulting in Wentworth absorbing the left-wing inner-city suburbs of Woolloomooloo and Darlinghurst.
 She also succeeded in winning the primary vote.

+On 20 November 2025, prominent National Socialist Network (NSN) member Joel Davis was arrested by the Australian Federal Police in Sydney, after he had sent a allegedly menacing message in a group chat on Telegram about Spender, who had criticised a NSN rally.
+Davis was released in March 2026 on strict bail conditions.

+On 25 June 2026, Spender announced she was forming the Community Strong Australia party with Zali Steggall.

 Political views

-Since her election in 2022, Spender's policy platform has focused on strong action on climate change; economic reform; integrity in politics; and support for gender equity, humanitarian treatment of refugees, LGBTQ+ inclusion, and action on antisemitism.

 During her first term, Spender was the co-chair of several parliamentary friendship groups, including the Parliamentary Friends of International Holocaust Remembrance Alliance (IHRA), the Parliamentary Friends of the Uluru Statement from the Heart, the Parliamentary Friends of Tech and Innovation, the Parliamentary Friends of Early Childhood, the Parliamentary Friends of Entrepreneurs, Small and Medium Businesses, the Parliamentary Friends of the Sydney Swans, and the Parliamentary Friends of Running.